dyno-might/dyno-might.github.io/_posts/2022-02-01-reasons-and-persons-part-3.md

 Does this *transport* you to Mars?
 Or does it *kill* you, and create a new copy?

 You've probably heard this scenario before.
-It originally comes from Derek Parfit's 1984 book *Reasons and Persons*, where actually *answers* the question.
+It originally comes from Derek Parfit's 1984 book *Reasons and Persons*, where he actually *answers* the question.
 (Though you may not like the answer.)

 To answer it, he has to go though a set of even weirder scenarios.
 Here's most of them, edited aggressively.